neondatabase/website/content/docs/extensions/neon.md

 ## Views for Neon internal use

 The `neon` extension is installed by default to a system-owned `postgres` database in each Neon project.
-The `postgres` database includes functions and views owned by the Neon system role (`cloud_admin`) that are used used to collect statistics.
+The `postgres` database includes functions and views owned by the Neon system role (`cloud_admin`) that are used to collect statistics.
 This data helps the Neon team enhance the Neon service.

 <NeedHelp/>